 Plant of the month: March

-Also Known As: Daffodil
+Also known as: Daffodil

-Native To: Garden origin
+Native to: Garden origin

 This wonderful variety of Daffodil is a sight to behold in March, thanks to the wonderful contrasting flowers.
-The long orange trumpets contrast beautifully against the golden perianth segments.
+The long orange trumpets sit beautifully against the golden perianth segments.
 Narcissus ‘Jet Fire’ tends to stand at 20cm tall, which means it is less likely to be broken by strong winds like some of the taller hybrids.

 Once Narcissi have finished flowering, do not be tempted to cut back the foliage until it has died back.
-The leaves produce nutrients that are sent down in to the bulb for next year’s growth and flower production.
-Similarly, tying the leaves up into neat bundles stops this process happening.
+The leaves produce nutrients that are sent down into the bulb for next year’s growth and flower production.
+Similarly, tying the leaves up into neat bundles stops this process from happening.
 To keep your Daffodil’s healthy, use a high-potassium fertiliser after flowering as this will also help with flower production for next year.